monch1962/hello-world-secops/security-tool-images/README.md

 We need to derive the IP address of the running app, which can be done using `$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1)`

-Now run a ZAP baseline test against the app
+Now run a ZAP baseline test against the app.
+Note that by default a ZAP baseline test is designed to finish within 1 minute; this can be changed by changing the parameters of the baseline scan

 `$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-baseline.py -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-report.json`